VA Disability Rating for Sleep ApneaUpdated: November 4, 2022

 How The VA Rates Sleep Apnea

-There are several categories under which sleep apnea may be defined during a VA review of your health to determine what conditions you may have and which are considered by the VA to be service-connected.
+Sleep apnea may be defined in any of several categories during a VA review of your health to determine what conditions you may have and which are considered by the VA to be service-connected.
 They include:

-- Conditions that require a tracheostomy due to “chronic respiratory failure with carbon dioxide retention” or “cor pulmonale”
+- Conditions requiring a tracheostomy due to “chronic respiratory failure with carbon dioxide retention” or “cor pulmonale”

-- Conditions that require the use of a breathing assistance device such as a CPAP machine
+- Conditions requiring the use of a breathing assistance device such as a CPAP machine

 - Asymptomatic but with documented sleep disorder-type breathing